swiftlang/swift-evolution/proposals/0233-codepoint-and-character-literals.md

 Swift’s `String` type is designed for Unicode correctness and abstracts away the underlying binary representation of the string to model it as a `Collection` of grapheme clusters.
 This is an appropriate string model for human-readable text, as to a human reader, the atomic unit of a string is (usually) the extended grapheme cluster.
 When treated this way, many logical string operations “just work” the way users expect.

 However, it is also common in programming to need to express values which are intrinsically numeric, but have textual meaning, when taken as an ASCII value.
 We propose adding a new literal syntax takes single-quotes (`'`), and is transparently convertible to Swift’s integer types.
-This syntax, but not the behavior, will extend to all “scalar” text literals, up to and including `Character`, and will become the preferred literal syntax these types.
+This syntax, but not the behavior, will extend to all “single element” text literals, up to and including `Character`, and will become the preferred literal syntax these types.

 ## Motivation

-A major pain point of using ASCII and unicode integer codepoint values in Swift is they lack a clear and readable literal type.
+A pain point of using ASCII and unicode integer codepoint values in Swift is they lack a direct literal type.
 In C, `'a'` is a `uint8_t` literal, equivalent to `97`.
-Swift has no such equivalent, requiring awkward spellings like `UInt8(ascii: "a")`.
-Alternatives, like spelling out the values in hex or decimal directly, are even worse.
-This harms readability of code, and is one of the sore points of bytestring processing in Swift.
+Swift has no such equivalent, requiring awkward spellings like `UInt8(ascii: "a")`, or spelling out the values in hex or decimal directly.
+This harms readability of code, and makes bytestring processing in Swift painful.

 ```c
 static char const hexcodes[16] = {